Computing Strong Game-Theoretic Strategies in Jotto: Introduction

 Developing strong strategies for agents in large games is an important problem in artificial intelligence.
 In particular, much work has been devoted in recent years to developing algorithms for computing game-theoretic solution concepts, specifically the Nash equilibrium.
 In two-player zero-sum games, Nash equilibrium strategies have a strong theoretical justification as they also correspond to minimax strategies; by following an equilibrium strategy, a player can guarantee at least the value of the game in expectation, regardless of the strategy followed by his opponent.
 Currently, the best algorithms for computing a Nash equilibrium in two-player zero-sum extensive-form games (with perfect recall) are able to solve games with $10^{12}$ states in their game tree~\cite{Zinkevich07:Regret}.

 Unfortunately, many interesting games actually have significantly more than $10^{12}$ states.
-Texas Hold'em poker is a prime example of such a game that has received significant attention in the AI literature in recent years; the game tree of two-player limit Texas Hold'em has about $10^{18}$ states, while that of two-player no-limit Texas Hold'em has about $10^{71}$ states.
+Texas hold 'em poker is a prime example of such a game that has received significant attention in the AI literature in recent years; the game tree of two-player limit Texas hold 'em has about $10^{18}$ states, while that of two-player no-limit Texas hold 'em has about $10^{71}$ states.
 The standard approach of dealing with this is to apply an \emph{abstraction} algorithm, which constructs a smaller game that is similar to the original game; then the smaller game is solved, and its solution is mapped to a strategy profile in the original game~\cite{Billings03:Approximating}.
 Many abstraction algorithms work by coarsening the moves of chance, collapsing several information sets of the original game into single information sets of the abstracted game (called \emph{buckets}).

-In this paper we study a game with many orders of magnitude more states than even two-player no-limit Texas Hold'em.
-Jotto, a popular word game, contains approximately $10^{868}$ states in its game tree (and far more if we are not clever about how the game is represented).
-Unfortunately, Jotto does not seem particularly amenable to abstraction in the same way that poker is; we discuss reasons for this in Section~\ref{section:Jotto}.
-Furthermore, even if we could apply an abstraction algorithm to Jotto, we would need to group $10^{856}$ game states into a single bucket on average, which would almost certainly lose a significant amount of information from the original game.
+In this paper we study a game with many orders of magnitude more states than even two-player no-limit Texas hold 'em.
+Jotto, a popular word game, contains approximately $10^{853}$ states in its game tree.
+Unfortunately, Jotto does not seem particularly amenable to abstraction in the same way that poker is; we discuss reasons for this in Section~\ref{sect:Jotto}.
+Furthermore, even if we could apply an abstraction algorithm to Jotto, we would need to group $10^{841}$ game states into a single bucket on average, which would almost certainly lose a significant amount of information from the original game.
 Thus, the abstraction paradigm that has been successful on poker does not seem promising to games like Jotto; an entirely new approach is needed.

 We provide such an approach.
 To deal with the fact that we cannot even represent a strategy for one of the players, we provide a novel strategy representation which we call \emph{oracular form}.
 Rather than viewing a strategy as an explicit object that must be represented and stored, we instead represent it implicitly through an oracle; we can think of the oracle as an efficient algorithm.
 Each time we want to make a play from the strategy, we query the oracle, which quickly outputs a sample play from the strategy's distribution.
 Thus, instead of representing the entire strategy in advance, we obtain it on an as-needed basis via real-time computation.